MyLife-Services/mylife-documentation/alpha-team/20240528 Alpha Team Communication 001.md

 ### What can you do in the meantime?

-You can chat with [_MyLife_'s AI-Agent **_Q_** on our homepage](https://humanremebranceproject.org) on the live site.
-Additionally, here is a [link to our platform announcement and informational article](https://ewbj.medium.com/mylife-we-save-your-life-480a80956a24).
+You can chat with [_MyLife_'s AI-Agent **_Q_** on our homepage](https://humanremebranceproject.org) on our live site.
+Additionally, to get a sense of how the platform operates you can take a look at [our launch announcement and informational article](https://ewbj.medium.com/mylife-we-save-your-life-480a80956a24).

 ### What _MyLife_ asks of our Alpha Members